cetic/6lbr/README.md

 CETIC-6LBR is deployment-ready for industrial use-cases; you don't need to be a Contiki expert to get started with it.
 It runs out-of-the-box on low-cost and open hardware platforms and Linux hosts.

-CETIC-6LBR is based on Contiki or it evolution, Contiki-NG.
+CETIC-6LBR is based on Contiki or its evolution, Contiki-NG.

 Find out more :